ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-vms.md

 Notes about topology:

-- VMs are spawned on top of each VFs.
-Each VF will have a respective port representor in ACC.
-P4 runtime rules are configured to map VFs and its corresponding port representors.
+- VMs are spawned on top of each VF.
+Each VF will have a port representor in ACC.
+P4 runtime rules are configured to map VFs and their corresponding port representors.
 - Each physical port will have a port representor in ACC.
 P4 runtime rules are configured to map VFs and its corresponding port representors.
 - Each physical port will have a corresponding APF netdev on HOST.
 Create port representors in ACC for each HOST APF netdev.
 These APF netdev on HOST will receive unknown traffic for applications to act on.
 - All port representors should be part of an OvS bridge.
 Based on topology, these OvS bridges will just perform bridging or TEP termination bridges which are used to enable underlay connectivity for VxLAN traffic.